The Accidental Free Market: Why College Sports are the Most Honest Leagues in America

 We’ve spent years calling NIL “chaos.”
 What we’re actually seeing is what athletic labor looks like without a cartel.

-The logic goes like this:
+The dirge usually goes like this:

 → The transfer portal is out of control,